In Gilbert's syndrome, slightly higher than normal levels of a substance called bilirubin build up in the blood.

 - having surgery

-- in women, having their monthly period
+- having a period

 Gilbert's syndrome is common, but it's difficult to know exactly how many people are affected because it does not always cause obvious symptoms.

 In the UK, it's thought at least 1 in 20 people (probably more) are affected by Gilbert's syndrome.
+It's more common in people with type 1 diabetes.

 Gilbert's syndrome affects more men than women.
 It's usually diagnosed in a person's late teens or early 20s.